 Basically, counter depth models have a 24" deep case and are designed so that only the doors stick out beyond standard cabinetry and countertop depths.
 (Before we continue: check out our refrigerator buying guide for more info on choosing a new refrigerator!)

-These are very popular in French door and Side by Side models and to a lesser extent single door bottom freezer models.
 The main drawback is that you will sacrifice capacity versus a full depth refrigerator of equal width and height.
 A full depth refrigerator installed in a counter depth opening will be less attractive but will provide more overall cubic footage versus a comparable model with the same height and width that is counter depth.

 Pictured below: On the left, a full depth refrigerator in a space designed for counter depth.
 On the right, a counter depth refrigerator in a space designed for counter depth.
 The difference is clear!